 Whit Mitchell drives business leaders and executive teams to produce tangible, measurable results.
 A strategic partner to organizations, Whit draws on his expertise as an executive coach, facilitator and team builder to help businesses zero in on the key issues creating or blocking their success.

-Whit has had the opportunity to work with both Olympic and collegiate athletes, as well as more than 18 years experience working with professional coaching processes, providing depth and practicality to Whit’s interactions.
+Whit has had the opportunity to work with Olympic, collegiate and Professional athletes, as well as more than 35+ years experience working with professional coaching processes, providing depth and practicality to Whit’s interactions.
 As a Certified Professional Behaviors and Values Analyst, Whit uses a variety of tools and skills to help clients understand new ways to create Gold Medal achievements.

 Using his 30 years of experience coaching athletes, corporate executives and business owners, along with his own life-changing personal experiences, Whit weaves a winning combination of storytelling, humor and down-to-business action points.
 In doing so, he inspires people to examine their behavior and challenges them to do and be more.